SeleniumK/guessing_game-2/README.md

 The code was first written 2015-10-26 and is currently undergoing very rapid change.
 The most current version of this code can be found at: https://github.com/dtolmie/guessing_game

 Any questions can be directed at: guessinggame@bodhitech.org

+This assignment requested a joke:

+A patron walks into the library…

+Patron: Do you have that new book about Pavlov and Schrödinger?

+Librarian: It rings a bell, but I don't know if we have it or not.